-Complex networks are defined Complex networks: as network exhibiting non-trivial topological properties.
+Complex networks: Complex networks are defined as network exhibiting non-trivial topological properties.
 The process of determining if a network is a complex network involves examining the structure of the network to determine if the network has these properties.
-Many real-world systems have been shown to exhibit complex network properties such as predator-prey interactions between species in a freshwater lake, neural networks, and networks of citations between papers [29].
-Developers can perform complex network analysis on the control flow graphs and call graphs extracted by dbdump.
-Once a network can be shown to be a complex network, certain assumptions can be made which may have a large impact on both system security and recoverability [22].
+Many real-world systems have been shown to exhibit complex network properties such as predator-prey interactions between species in a freshwater lake, neural networks, and networks of citations between papers [31].
+Developers can perform complex network analysis on the control flow graphs and call graphs extracted by db-dump.
+Once a network can be shown to be a complex network, certain assumptions can be made which may have a large impact on both system security and recoverability [24].
 Developers can do this analysis off-line with the results then used to target specific areas of a large software system for improvement.